-Our dream started in 2014 when we bought our property.
+Our dream started in 2014 when we bought our property we converted into the first farm.
 We had a large, sun-filled lot that allowed gardening.
 The soil was far from perfect (if anything, it was nearly dead and hard packed as urban land often is).
 With a lot of work, our dream has been coming to fruition.
-We are in the center of town, in Maple Valley, Wa, living along a protected greenbelt.
+We were in the center of town, in Maple Valley, Wa, living along a protected greenbelt.
 Our goal is to have self-sufficiency for us, and to offer unusual and uncommon edible plants and produce for sale, so others can enjoy them, through our farm part of the homestead.

-Never Free Farm sits on a 1/3 of an acre, in an urban setting.
+Never Free Farm’s first version sat on a 1/3 of an acre, in an urban setting.

-We practice organic methods, with recovering the soil to health.
-Our farm features a greenhouse, in ground beds, raised beds, and a number of experimental growing containers.
-We are currently working on running our greenhouse on all solar energy, and our water is reclaimed rain.
-We have a varied orchard, many berry plants (with a focus on blueberries, raspberries, and strawberries), and herb plants.
-Our farm also hosts two beehives.
+We practiced organic methods, with recovering the soil to health.
+Our farm featured a greenhouse, in ground beds, raised beds, and a number of experimental growing containers.
+We ran our greenhouse on all solar energy, and our water was reclaimed rain.
+We had a varied orchard, many berry plants (with a focus on blueberries, raspberries, and strawberries), and herb plants.
+Our farm also hosted two beehives.

 We are not responsible for republished content from this blog, on other blogs, or websites without our permission.